 Huge Talcum Verdicts Favor Plaintiffs

-Currently, about 2000 talcum lawsuits filed by cancer patients and their families are pending in district courts across the country.
+Currently, more than 4,000 talcum lawsuits filed by cancer patients and their families are pending in courts across the country.
 These talc lawsuits are so numerous that courts have been consolidating them at the local and state level, by allowing them to proceed through pre-trial procedures together.
 This is done in cases with significant similarities, in order to save precious court time and resources.
 Many of the talc lawsuits are filed against the same set of defendants, namely, Johnson & Johnson and its talc suppliers, and also contain a number of identical allegations against these companies.

 Berg Verdict: J&J Found Guilty, But No Damages Granted